 The Magic Behind A Single Customer Journey

-Editor’s Note: This article first appeared on Kia CX’s blog here.
+Editor’s Note: This article first appeared on DesiredPath’s blog here.

 I am often asked the question whether customer success needs to create different versions of customer journeys for their various customer types, or even a customer journey for each customer.
 The answer is definitely a resounding no!
 Doing so does not scale nor is it feasible to run your operations differently for each customer.

 So how does a customer success organization balance the need between a consistent delivery process for optimal efficiency in servicing its customers and personalizing the journey for customers to meet their specific objectives and needs?
 The answer lies in building a Customer Experience framework that allows for flexibility to balance both operational efficiency and individual customer needs.

 I like to use the analogy of human development to illustrate this point.

 Every single person is unique.
 Everything from our names, interests, physical characteristics, to our DNA is different.
 From a high-level perspective, however, every human goes through the same key stages of physical development from birth to death.

 We all pass through infancy, to early childhood, to school age, adolescence, adulthood and eventually old age regardless of who we are.

 That is, even though each individual is different, individuals in the same stage will tend to experience generally the same developmental events in that specific stage.

 It’s because of these developmental stages, the human “journey” if you will, that doctors can quickly assess patients to diagnose the problem and then narrow down their focus of help by treating patients to varying degrees based on individual needs.
 For example, infants obviously have different needs than seniors.
 A doctor assessing an infant would swiftly do so in comparison to the infant stages of development (not seniors) and then zero in on the individual infant’s needs in more detail.